-Human Aliens: Most of the non-protagonists, namely, Shang Tsung, Kitana, Liu Kang's first enemy, the generic mooks and possibly also Scorpion and Reptile.
+Human Aliens: Most of the non-protagonists, namely, Shang Tsung, Kitana, Liu Kang's first opponent, the generic mooks and possibly also Scorpion and Reptile.
 This is made clear to audiences less familiar with the games in Liu Kang's first fight with the nameless mook.
 He looks perfectly normal, but startles Liu by growling like a tiger.

 I Have You Now, My Pretty: Every time Shang Tsung mentions Sonya, it's with glowing praise for her beauty, or mentioning he has "great plans" for her, making it clear that he lured her to the island for reasons other than her fighting prowess.

-Kick the Dog: Shang Tsung's Finishing Stomp on poor Chan (while he was down, no less) was a pretty early indicator of his Big Bad-ness, even before he started taking souls.
+Kick the Dog: Shang Tsung's finishing stomp on poor Chan (while he was down, no less) was a pretty early indicator of his big badness, even before he started taking souls.
 And then there's what he does to Art Lean after Goro kills him.

 Mauve Shirt: The group makes friends with another human fighter named Art Lean in the tournament, only to watch Goro take him apart, prompting Johnny to take Goro on in the very next fight to avenge him and keep him from killing anyone else.

 Mook Chivalry: Inverted, though probably not on purpose.
 When Reptile attacks Liu Kang, Johnny (who was standing not thirty feet away) conveniently remains off-screen instead of helping.